SRUJANA-PENUGONDA13/Pizza-API/README.md

 # PIZZA Manager API

-Simple api developed using node and express js for performing below operations Owner
+Simple api developed using node and express js for performing below operations <br />
+Owner
 1. To add pizza, toppings
 2. To update price for pizza and toppings